InfiniTimeOrg/InfiniTime/doc/InfiniTimeVision.md

 ## InfiniTime

-InfiniTime is a community-built smartwatch firmware, providing freedom and privacy that's usually insufficient in wearable technology.
+InfiniTime is a community-built smartwatch firmware.
+It offers freedom and privacy advantages unavailable to users of proprietary wearable technology.

 InfiniTime is not to be used for medical or other health tracking purposes.

 ## Core Principles

-- KISS (Keep It Short and Simple)
+- Keep It Simple
 - Reliability
 - Battery efficiency
 - Easy and simple navigation